ibivu/B4TM-Galaxy-2017/README.md

 4. recreate a workflow that can be run automatically from the beginning to the end.
 5. run the workflow and visualise the output.

+Note that the last Heinz step can take a very long time.
+If you do not want to run this last step on your own latop for the full data set you can use a Galaxy server at SurfSara.
+Please refer to the [galaxy server instructions](https://github.com/ibivu/B4TM-Galaxy-2017/tree/master/galaxy).

 For this part, you need to hand in:
 * 2.1 an XML file
 * 2.2 the output file of BUM model.
 * 2.3 a screenshot of the new workflow.
 * 2.4 a visualisation of the workflow output.

 ## Submit your assignment